 Idols’ scandals rarely make headlines outside of Korea and the K-pop fandom.
 But when a Japanese television appearance by BTS was canceled in early November, it became international news covered by The New York Times, CNN, BBC News and more.
-At the same time, Japanese-Korean girl group IZ*ONE was navigating controversies amid their debut back in Korea.
+At the same time, Japanese-Korean girl group Iz One (often stylized as IZ*ONE) was navigating controversies amid their debut back in Korea.

 The treatment of both groups reveals how Japan and Korea are continuing to use pop music both to work with and against each other in the international political sphere.
 Just two days before BTS’s scandal, the South Korean supreme court ruled that Japan’s Nippon Steel & Sumitomo Metal Corporation must compensate Koreans for their forced labor during World War II.
 Japan denounced the decision as “unthinkable,” pushing back against Korea’s boldness.

 Subsequently, an old photo emerged of member Jimin from 2017.
 In it, he was wearing a shirt featuring an image of the mushroom cloud that appeared after an atomic bomb was dropped on Nagasaki, Japan, in 1945, killing more than 70,000 people.
 The image is next to text that reads “Patriotism Our History Liberation Korea.”
 In response, Japanese TV program Music Station canceled BTS’s scheduled live performance.
 This prompted a slew of news reports and concern from K-pop fans in Japan and abroad, revealing how political K-pop truly is, especially between these historically antagonistic countries.